 - Newborn to 3 months, use a size F or 3.75 mm Crochet Hook.

 - 3 – 6 months, use 4″ – 4.5″, use size G, or 4.5 mm Crochet Hook.

 - 6 months – 18 months, use size H or 5 mm Crochet Hook.

-Select an appropriate hook size to get the size of baby / toddler booty you want.
+Select an appropriate hook size to get the size of baby/toddler booty you want.
 The pattern doesn’t change for the different sizes.
 Simply choose the right size hook and get the size instantly.
-The hook sizes changes the tension of the stitches and makes it bigger naturally without having to count extra stitches or do anything different.
+The hook sizes change the tension of the stitches and make it bigger naturally without having to count extra stitches or do anything different.

 The difference between the high tops and the sneakers are the height of the sole.
 The sneakers have two rounds less making the sole less dominant.
 You will see the high tops being used as an example of how to make this as the top of the booty over the sole is identical.

 - Crochet Garden Gate Afghan + Tutorial